Whipped Feta Dip

 This post may contain affiliate links.
 Read my full disclosure policy.

-This creamy whipped feta dip is an American riff on htipiti, the salty and tangy Greek feta spread typically served as part of a Mediterranean mezze.
-It’s super easy to make.
-You simply combine feta cheese, mayonnaise, sour cream, lemon zest, garlic, and spices in a food processor and blend until smooth.
-Serve the dip with sliced vegetables and toasted pita wedges, and garnish it with crushed red pepper flakes, toasted sesame seeds, and a drizzle of olive oil.
+This creamy whipped feta dip is an American twist on htipiti, the tangy Greek feta spread typically served as part of a Mediterranean mezze.
+It’s a breeze to make—just blend feta, mayonnaise, sour cream, lemon zest, garlic, and spices in a food processor until smooth.
+Serve it up with sliced veggies and toasted pita wedges, and finish with a sprinkle of crushed red pepper, toasted sesame seeds, and a drizzle of olive oil.

 “It is soooo delicious!
 I made it today to be served tomorrow, and I pray there will some left to serve my guests.”